search

 How to Create and Submit a Sitemap for WordPress Sites

-Sitemap is a file in which you provide information about pages, videos, and other types of files that exist on your site, as well as about the relationships between them.
-Search engines like Google use this file to understand how to intelligently scan your site.
+A sitemap is a file where you list the pages, videos, and other files on your site, along with the relationships between them.
+Search engines like Google read this file to crawl your site more efficiently.

-The sitemap indicates to the scanner which files or pages you consider most important and also provides essential information about those files.
-For instance, for pages, the sitemap indicates when they were last updated, how frequently the page changes, and whether a certain page has versions in other languages.
+The sitemap tells crawlers which pages you consider most important and provides key metadata about each one – when it was last updated and whether it has versions in other languages.

 Do You Need a Sitemap for Your Site?

-• Your site is very large – Consequently, Google and other search engines might miss scanning new pages and those that were recently updated.
+• Your site is large – Google might skip new or recently updated pages.

 “in most cases, your site will benefit from having a sitemap, and you’ll never be penalized for having one.”